mbudm/fotopia-serverless-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-It is a client for the [fotopia-serverless](https://github.com/facebookincubator/create-react-app) api
+It is a rudimentary work in progress client for the [fotopia-serverless](https://github.com/facebookincubator/create-react-app) api

 ## Local development
 ### Setup